digitnxt/DIGIT30/README.md

 Tools & Technologies

 DIGIT30 leverages a variety of modern technologies:
-	•	Go & Gin: For building high-performance web services.
+	•	Go (1.24) & Gin: For building high-performance web services
-	•	Docker Compose: To orchestrate multiple containerized services.
+	•	Docker Compose: To orchestrate multiple containerized services
-	•	Consul: For service discovery and registration.
+	•	Consul: For service discovery and registration
-	•	Kong: As an API gateway, with custom plugins like api-costing for API-based costing.
+	•	Kong (3.9.0): As an API gateway, with custom plugins like api-costing for API-based costing
-	•	PostgreSQL: Used for both registry and Kong’s internal database.
+	•	PostgreSQL: Used for both registry (14.x) and Kong's internal database (13.x)
-	•	Kafka: As a messaging system, along with its exporter for monitoring.
+	•	Kafka: As a messaging system, along with its exporter for monitoring
-	•	Redis: For caching, supported by a Redis Exporter.
+	•	Redis (7.x): For caching, supported by a Redis Exporter
-	•	Jaeger: For distributed tracing across services.
+	•	Jaeger: For distributed tracing across services
-	•	Prometheus & Grafana: For monitoring, alerting, and visualizing system metrics.
+	•	Prometheus & Grafana (11.6.0): For monitoring, alerting, and visualizing system metrics
-	•	Keycloak: To handle authentication and authorization.
+	•	Keycloak: To handle authentication and authorization

 Deployment